 Can You Mix Different Types of Goldfish?

+Can different types of goldfish live together?
 Pairs of goldfish require careful consideration.
 While some can coexist harmoniously, others may be unsuited for each other due to their differing swimming speeds and body types.

 For example, common goldfish thrive with compatible species, such as comet goldfish or shubunkins, which possess similar builds.